marcvanolmen/TestViewControllerDoubleInit/README.md

 # TestViewControllerDoubleInit
-Show a bug in swift with UIViewController init() call<br /
+Show a bug in swift with UIViewController init() call

-You will notice the following that is getting printed in the console to prove the bug:<br /
+You will notice the following that is getting printed in the console to prove the bug:

     create MyOtherViewController with init()
     property init was called